-- The Ohau Weir stoplogs were installed on 8 December 2017 to reduce falling lake levels and removed again on 14 February 2018 to relieve rising lake levels. - For the 12 month period, lake levels were below the consented maximum of RL 280.076 m for 266 days.
-There were 99 days when lake levels exceeded the consented maximum due to high rain fall events in April, May and again in September 2017. - The lowest level recorded this term was RL 279.758m on the 29 December 2017 or 0.292 m above the consented minimum of RL 279.466 m.
-The lowest recorded lake level during the previous term (2016/2017) was RL 279.625 m. - The highest recorded level this term was RL 280.415 m on 15 April 2017 following ex-Tropical Cyclone Debbie.
+- The Ohau Weir stoplogs were installed on 10 April 2018 and again on 17 October 2018 to manage falling lake levels.
+They were removed on 28 April 2018 to relieve rapidly rising lake levels when +200 mm fell in two days causing severe flooding on the Ngongotahā Stream. - For the 12 month period, lake levels were within the consented maximum and minimum of RL 280.076 m and RL 279.466 m for 339 days.
+There were 26 days when lake levels exceeded the consented maximum due to high rain fall events in April, June and briefly again in December 2018.
+High lake levels tend to cause erosion and flooding around lake margins, particularly around the town wharf area. - The lowest level recorded this term was RL 279.688 m on 7 March 2019 or 0.222 m above the consented minimum of RL 279.466 m.
+The lowest recorded lake level during the previous term (2017/2018) was RL 279.758 m. - The highest recorded level this term was RL 280.175 m on 1 May 2018 or 0.099 m above the consented maximum.

-Figure 8 Lake Rotorua levels measured at Mission Bay Recorder from 1 April 2017 to 31 March 2018.
+Figure 8 Lake Rotorua levels measured at Mission Bay Recorder from 1 April 2018 to 31 March 2019.

-A photographic record together with staff gauge readings at the State Highway 33 Bridge at Mourea is maintained to record the relationship between Lake Rotorua, Öhau Channel and Lake Rotoiti water levels.
-This will help provide better understanding of lake level influences on Ōhau Channel levels and flows, particularly during times of flooding and high lake levels.
+A photographic record together with staff gauge readings at the State Highway 33 bridge at Mourea is maintained to record the relationship between Lake Rotorua, Ōhau Channel and Lake Rotoiti water levels.
+This continues to provide better understanding of lake level influences on Ōhau Channel levels and flows, particularly during times of flooding around Mourea.